About Joining the Library

 - Your library card is required when you visit the library and for when you ring to renew books or make other enquiries.

-- If you don't have a library card, you must provide ID.
+- If you don't have your library card, you must provide ID.

 - Library staff take no responsibility for borrower's selection of items.